ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 ## Delegated Redemption {#delegated-redemption}

 Inputs:
-- ``server_origin``: The Server origin to redeem a token for.
+- ``server_origin``: The server origin to redeem a token for.
 - ``target``: The target endpoint to send the token to.
 - ``additional_data``: Additional data to bind to this redemption request.

-1. When a Client wants to redeem tokens for a server, it should first fetch a key commitment from the issuer via the process described in
+1. When a client wants to redeem tokens for a server, it should first fetch a key commitment from the server via the process described in
    {{key-commitment}} and keep the result as ``commitment``.

-2. The Client should then look up the storage partition associated with ``server_origin`` and fetch a ``redemption_token`` and ``public_key``.
+2. The client should then look up the storage partition associated with ``server_origin`` and fetch a ``redemption_token`` and ``public_key``.

-3. The Client should verify that the ``public_key`` is in the current ``commitment``.
+3. The client should verify that the ``public_key`` is in the current ``commitment``.
 If not, it should discard the token and fail the redemption attempt.

-4. The Client constructs a bytestring ``info`` made up of the ``target``, the current ``timestamp``, and ``additional_data``:
+4. The client constructs a bytestring ``info`` made up of the ``target``, the current ``timestamp``, and ``additional_data``:

 ~~~